fadedblack/dumb/README.md

 1. Follow the [Installation](#installation) instructions below.
 2. If you haven't created a Gemini API key yet, see [Creating a Gemini API Key](#creating-a-gemini-api-key).
-3. Run `dumb "your command description"`.
+3. Run `dumb-cli "your command description"`.

 ### Requirements